tginsberg/gatherers4j/README.md

 # Installing

 To use this library, add it as a dependency to your build.
+This library has no additional dependencies.

 **Maven**